 Cortisol, the other major steroid hormone affected by Addison’s, plays a role in almost every important tissue in the dog’s body.
 It regulates the production of glucose, regulates metabolism, influences the breakdown of fat and proteins, regulates blood pressure, suppresses inflammation, stimulates the formation of red blood cells, and counteracts stress.

-Reduction in the production of aldosterone and cortisol causes the symptoms that pet owners and veterinarians most commonly see with the disease.
+Reduction in the production of aldosterone and cortisol causes the symptoms most commonly seen by pet owners and veterinarians.

 - Weight loss